oziuzoma/oziuzoma-syself-devops/README.md

  I will also pick postgres as my preferred engine because i am more familiar with it.

- # Question 2 - Production-grade Kubernetes enviroment
+ # Question 2 - Production-grade Kubernetes environment

  For a self-managed kubermetes production environment.
 We can use the kubeadm tool to provision kubernetes on the VMs.
 We can a tool like terraform or vagrant to provision our VMs to automate the process and mainatain uniformity acrooss the environment.
 In order for high availabilty we will provison 2 control planes and at least 3 worker nodes.
 All nodes will be provioned in the same private network.